Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 and all of the services are available the green led starts showing a heartbeat.

-You can change the function of the green LED after bootup to `show cpu or sd card usage <TODO>`__ instead of a heartbeat.
+You can change the function of the green and red LED after bootup to `show cpu or sd card usage <TODO>`__ instead of a heartbeat.

 .. _red_brick_sd_card_slot: